neoaksa/Application-of-DL-to-CFD/Journal.md

   nu [ 0 2 -1 0 0 0 0 ] 0.01;
   ```
   * `constant/turbulenceProperties` for turbulence model selection
+  * `constant/thermophysicalProperties`for compressible gas whose material properties that vary with temperature.
   * `0` folder:
      * dimensions: SI unite with a vector consists of 7 elements.
      * internalField: uniform or non-uniform